The First 3 Shirts

 Oxford shirts walk the line between formal and casual in an effortless elegance.
 They are hard wearing, improve with age and are trans-seasonal, dress up or down and - with the right fit - look good on absolutely everyone.

-But when they first hit the scene they were a suit and tie affair - worn by wealthy industrialists and featuring high and heavily starched, detachable collars, but owing to the breathability of the fabric, oxford shirts found their way to the British Raj as the uniform for polo players.
+When they first hit the scene, oxfords were a suit and tie affair - worn by wealthy industrialists and featuring high and heavily starched, detachable collars, but owing to the breathability of the fabric, oxford shirts found their way to the British Raj as the uniform for polo players.

 From India, the ancient sport spread back to England and became popular amongst British aristocracy.
 Additional buttons were introduced to the body of Oxford shirts to hold down the now affixed collars during play and continues to be a common feature in the style.